Coming soon

 Integration to Third-Party Payers or Lenders

 For more complex transactions, having pre-approved partners and payment methods can make a big difference.
 For inspiration in consumer, you can look to examples like CCC repair shops being pre-approved by auto insurance.
-Healthcare?
-Growth Therapy has its therapists pre-approved by health insurance.
-Even in the B2B context, it is valuable: access to credit can be a differentiator for VSVs like ServiceTitan (Disclosure: I’m a proud investor here as well), which offers credit their merchants can extend to their end customers for equipment leasing.
+In healthcare, Growth Therapy has their therapists pre-approved by health insurance.
+Access to credit can be a differentiator for VSVs like ServiceTitan, which offers credit their merchants can extend to their end customers for equipment leasing.

 Creating Demand with a Consumer App